 The whole list thing has been pretty much relaxed by now, although it took a long time.
 The Evil Dead was just recently (2001) re-released in England completely uncut.

 In all, there are 74 Video Nasties.
 These are films that were banned under the Obscene Publications Act.
 The list was made public in 1983 (which probably boosted their sales worldwide) and they were prosecuted thereafter.
-In all, 39 were successfully prosecuted.
+Of those, 39 were successfully prosecuted.
 (Most of these have been released in cut versions since then.)
-The other 35 had troubles, but were released because of bad prosecutions.
+The other 35 had troubles but were released because of bad prosecutions.

 Why do I bring all of this up?
 Well, I have taken it upon myself to see all 74 of these films.
 Some I’ve seen already.
 (Hell, The Evil Dead is one of my favorite movies!)
 Some are very hard to find.
 Most, though, can be found on Netflix, which is kinda funny, huh?